drusc0/web-app/README.md

 ## Deploy

+Included in the root folder of the project is the `firebase.json` that should allow for a quick deployment.
+In case of some issues, you can initiate the firebase project following the tutorial in [scotch.io](https://scotch.io/tutorials/deploying-an-angular-cli-app-to-production-with-firebase).

 This project has been deployed using firebase.
 Run `firebase deploy` to deploy the new code.

 ## Further help